zack-bitcoin/amoveo/docs/white_paper.md

 ## Amoveo White Paper

 ## abstract
 Blockchain is a form of cryptographic database technology.
 The state stored in a blockchain is called consensus state.
-Each blockchain host a cryptocurrency in the consensus state.
+Each blockchain hosts a cryptocurrency in the consensus state.
 Cryptocurrencies are a form of wealth that is made secure by blockchain technology.
 Amoveo is a blockchain which secures a cryptocurrency called veo.
 Using veo in the markets, you can buy and sell risk in anything.
 Using Amoveo you can host a market on a server where you make money every time anyone trades.